py-tony/Python-Desktop-app-Development-Old-school-or-Useful-/README.md

 btn_save = tk.Button(master=window, text="Save", command=save_joke)
 btn_save.grid(row=4, column=0)
 ```
-finally we're going to run the GUI by calling the .mainloop() function on the window to ru an infinite loop that allow the application run, wait for an event to occur and process the event as long as the window is not closed.
+finally we're going to run the GUI by calling the .mainloop() function on the window to run an infinite loop that allow the application run, wait for an event to occur and process the event as long as the window is not closed.
 ```python
 #run the main loop
 window.mainloop()